Start here

 Operational resilience

-Health reviews, tempdb sanity, monitoring gaps, and the operating basics that make a SQL estate easier to trust.
+Health reviews, tempdb sanity, monitoring gaps, and the operating basics that make a SQL environment easier to trust.

 Performance